Turbo’s Guide to Econ

 Like I said in the beginning, this is a GROUP survival game.

-It’s difficult for one character to do it all, as every skill you add increases in XP cost.
+It’s difficult for one character to do it all, as every skill or Mind point you add increases in XP cost.
 A crew of dedicated folks working together will outperform that solo veteran character for raw potential in almost every way.
 If each character specializes in one particular aspect of crafting or gathering, you can quickly be able to do almost everything independently.

 If you are struggling to succeed in the economy game, don’t try to do it alone.
 Make friends, and include them into your crew and you’ll be a success in no time.
 DR is a numbers game, and having more people than someone else is a quick way to be successful, whether it’s in a fight or a trade deal.